abhishek1235/archetypes/backbase-portalserver-archetype/README.md

 Difference between this archetype and one that ships with the product is minor and changes are there to make it be a part of Expert Services famility of archetypes.

 ##Usage
 Follow the steps below to get started with this archetype.
-Some of these steps refer to [Backbase Development Setup](https://my.backbase.com/doc-center/manuals/portal/inst_devl.html) or [Install Portal Foundation](https://my.backbase.com/doc-center/manuals/portal/inst_pofo.html).
+Some of these steps refer to [Development Setup](https://my.backbase.com/resources/documentation/portal/devd_mave.html) or [Install Portal Foundation](https://my.backbase.com/resources/documentation/portal/inst_tcat.html#inst_tcat_pofo).
 You should get familiar with these topics before you start using this archetype.

 1. Configure your Maven installation to include the Backbase extensions repository by editing the settings.xml file located in the .m2 folder.
     <pre>```